 The ICD-9-CM conditions and procedures codes were aggregated into clinically meaningful categories.
-These categories, included on the file as OPCCC1X-OPCCC4X, were generated using Clinical Classification Software (formerly known as Clinical Classifications for Health Care Policy Research (CCHPR)), (Elixhauser, et al., 1998), which aggregates conditions and V-codes into 260 mutually exclusive categories, most of which are clinically homogeneous.
+These categories, included on the file as OPCCC1X-OPCCC4X, were generated using Clinical Classification Software [formerly known as Clinical Classifications for Health Care Policy Research (CCHPR)], (Elixhauser, et al., 1998), which aggregates conditions and V-codes into 260 mutually exclusive categories, most of which are clinically homogeneous.

-In order to preserve respondent confidentiality, nearly all of the condition codes provided on this file have been collapsed from fully-specified codes to 3-digit code categories.
-The reported ICD-9-CM code values were mapped to the appropriate clinical classification category prior to being collapsed to the 3-digit categories.
+In order to preserve respondent confidentiality, nearly all of the condition codes provided on this file have been collapsed from fully-specified codes to three-digit code categories.
+The reported ICD-9-CM code values were mapped to the appropriate clinical classification category prior to being collapsed to the three-digit categories.

-The conditions and procedures codes (and clinical classification codes) linked to each outpatient visit are sequenced in the order in which the conditions were reported by the household respondent, which was in chronological order of occurrence and not in order of importance or severity.
-Labels for all values of the variables OPICD1X-OPICD4X and OPPRO1X are provided in the SAS programming statements in this release (see the H33FSU.TXT File).
-Data users/analysts who use the Medical Conditions file in conjunction with this outpatient visit file should note that the order of conditions on this file is not identical to that on the Medical Conditions file.
+The conditions and procedures codes (and clinical classification codes) linked to each outpatient visit are sequenced in the order in which the conditions were reported by the household respondent, which was in order of input into database and not in order of importance or severity.
+Data users/analysts who use the MEPS 2000 Medical Conditions file in conjunction with this outpatient visit file should note that the order of conditions on this file is not identical to that on the Medical Conditions file.

-2.5.5 Flat Fee Variables
+2.5.5 Flat Fee Variables (FFEEIDX, FFOPTYPE, FFBEF00, FFTOT01)